 Parent Information

-Futurus High School is an alternative learning setting in Centralia School District directed under Washington State Alternative Learning Experience rules and laws governed by the Office of Superintendent of Public Instruction.
-We are a school that caters to juniors, seniors, and 5th year seniors within the district, as well as its surrounding districts, where success in student achievement is guided by a caring and understanding staff, student ownership in learning, and through varied instructional approaches.
-The vision of our school is that all students will achieve graduation, career and employment readiness, while maintaining the rigor and relevance associated with state and federal learning requirements and standards.
+Futurus is an ALE (alternative learning experience) school of choice in Centralia School District directed under Washington State Alternative Learning Experience rules and laws governed by the Office of Superintendent of Public Instruction.
+We offer a part-time on-campus option (FHS) and fully virtual option (FVS).
+While Futurus caters to juniors, seniors, and 5th year seniors within the district, as well as its surrounding districts, all high schoolers can apply.
+Student achievement is guided by a caring and understanding staff, student ownership in learning, and through varied instructional approaches.
+The vision and mission of our school is to partner with families to help all students achieve academic and personal excellence.
+We are committed to realizing our vision by prioritizing students, upholding high expectations, championing hope, and cultivating collaboration.
+We strongly believe that all Futurus students are capable of meeting state graduation requirements and leave Futurus college and career ready.

-Because an ALE program cannot claim students who are not making adequate progress on their Written Student Learning Plan, students failing to make adequate progress must be released to their sending school or need to find enrollment elsewhere; online, homeschool, Open Doors, Gravity program, etc. It is important that students (and parents/guardians) understand this rule and this is made clear during the sending school counseling process, and again during FHS orientation; where they can ask questions for clarification.
+Because an ALE program cannot claim students who are not making adequate progress on their Written Student Learning Plan, students failing to make adequate progress must be released to their sending school or need to find enrollment elsewhere; online, homeschool, Open Doors, Gravity program, etc. It is important that students (and parents/guardians) understand this rule and this is made clear during the sending school counseling process.
+Families should reach out sooner than later with questions.

 Prior to Enrollment